adomiter/originVisualizations/README.md

     + Dark: dark base map with light-colored text.
     + Light: light base map with dark-colored text.
 To modify the tooltip (the displayed metrics when hovering over a data point):
--Choose which fields are displayed from the tooltip config menu.
+ - Choose which fields are displayed from the tooltip configuration menu.
+To change the variable mapped
+ - select the three dots next to polygon fill
+ - select desired column

+For an introduction to naviagating kepler maps please see this [link](https://docs.kepler.gl/docs/user-guides)

 #### Using RShiny